AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 Technically, all edits are done on *live* content, just as with all other AEM editing.
 When the editing session is started, a version of the current, unedited status is created.
 If a user cancels an edit, that version is restored.
 If the user clicks on **Save**, nothing specific is done, as all the editing was executed on *live* content, therefore all changes are persisted already.
 Also, clicking on **Save** will trigger some background processing (such as creating full text search information and/or handling mixed-media assets).

 There are some safety measures for edge cases; for example, if the user tries to leave the editor without saving or cancelling the editing session.
 Also, a periodic auto save is available to prevent data loss.
-Note that two users may edit the same content fragment concurrently, and therefore may overwrite each others changes.
-To prevent this, the content fragment needs to be locked by applying the DAM adminstration's *Checkout* action on the fragment.
+Note that two users may edit the same content fragment concurrently, and therefore may overwrite each other's changes.
+To prevent this, the content fragment needs to be locked by applying the DAM administration's *Checkout* action on the fragment.

 ## Examples {#examples}